functional-promises/functional-promises/docs-source/source/index.html.md

 FP.resolve(Promise.resolve(anything))
 ```

-Turn anything into a `Functional Promise`!
+Turn anything into a `Functional Promise` wrapped promise!

 Use to convert any Promise-like interface into an `FP`.